appraveen/module-orchestrator/README.md

 ### Create

-Pass the input object to orchestrator with the below information
+Pass the input configuration to orchestrator with the below information

-__ObjectProperties__

 * `name` - Name of the orchestrator
 * `modules` - Contains the collection of all modules that are to be executed